tentjs/tent/README.md

 });
 ```

+Note that you shouldn't add a `key` attribute to the looped items.
+It will be added internally to all relevant elements - it's called `i` (for index).
+It is used when Praxy is traversing the DOM and to determine if any re-renders should happen.

 ### templates

 Templates are regular basic HTML, with the addition that you can use properties
 from `data`.
 A template should consist of 1 root element.

+#### `k` and `i`

+Note that Praxy will add `i` and `k` attributes to all relevant elements in the DOM.
+They are used to traverse the DOM, and to determine if any re-renders should happen or not.

 ```js
 App.component({